pdoup/jmailx/README.md

 ## Prerequisites
 - Personal e-mail credentials (**Username** & **Password**) are expected to be set as environment variables, `$ITIMAIL` and `$ITIPASS` respectively.
 - The [`mailserver.properties`](mailserver.properties) file contains important mail server configuration as well as other options (e.g., encoding, personal options) in the form of key-value pairs.
 These properties can be altered accordingly to match the target server specifications (e.g. protocol selection: *POP3*, *IMAP*).
+You may also create your very own custom properties file and pass it to the main program using the `-p` option, following the blueprint above.

 ## Getting Started
 The full list of options available is displayed below